You may wish to see an introductory page first.

 Kastelli: detail of the wall going down to the sea

-The Knights of Rhodes built a castle also on the western coast of the island: the site (a headland) is still called Kastelli, but at first sight one does not see any sign of a castle; only a more careful survey of the area reveals the ruins of a long wall which from the top extended down to sea level.
+The Knights of Rhodes built a castle also on the western coast of the island: the site (a headland) is still called Kastelli, but at first sight one does not see any signs of a castle; only a more careful survey of the area reveals the remains of a long wall which from the top extended down to sea level.

 Kastelli: walls of the keep and a modern assailant

 A few walls of the keep still remain at the top of the hill above a very precipitous rock which today attracts climbers who maybe are unaware they are re-enacting an Ottoman assault.